TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 Code on GitHub, hosted by Netlify, using a Jekyll theme.
 You'll reap the following benefits:

-1. A full history of your changes to any part of the site
+1. A full history of your changes to any part of the website
 1. Write blog posts entirely in Markdown
 1. Free, automatic SSL
 1. Quick deployments, including CI/CD by default